florisvlasveld/vea/README.md

 ## A note from the author

 This tool, including this README, was 100% vibe-coded with ChatGPT 4o and OpenAI Codex.
 Any bugs are probably just hallucinated features.

+### Embedding indexes
+Run `vea index-journals` and `vea index-emails` to create FAISS indexes for your content.
+These indexes are stored under `~/.vea/indexes` and are automatically refreshed when source files change if you use the `--use-embeddings` flag.